Testing

 cd backend/spring-boot

-mvn -B failsafe:integration-test -Dit.test=AuthControllerIT failsafe:verifyAll integration tests extend the DatabaseContainers base class, which defines shared PostgreSQL and Redis containers using @ServiceConnection for automatic Spring Boot configuration.
+./mvnw -B failsafe:integration-test -Dit.test=AuthControllerIT failsafe:verifyAll integration tests extend the TestcontainersConfig base class, which spins up shared PostgreSQL, Redis, and Mailpit containers.
+PostgreSQL uses @ServiceConnection for automatic Spring Boot configuration; Redis and Mailpit use @DynamicPropertySource to inject their host/port at runtime.

 Frontend